 After leaving the airport, we headed downtown for a quick driving tour of the city.
-Next, we stopped downtown to visit Temple Square, walk through City Creek Mall and have lunch.
+Next, we stopped downtown to visit Temple Square, walk through City Creek Mall, and have lunch.
 As we were walking around, I was so giddy about having my dad here for 13 days!!
 I just kept looking at him in disbelief that he was in Utah with me and I wanted to cherish every minute.
 It’s always such a surreal feeling to have family and friends in Utah.
 Even though we’ve had quite a few visitors and we plan ahead, it’s always surprising to me what a dreamlike feeling I get just seeing my loved ones in my new home state.

 It’s always so special when we can have family and friends visit Utah and specifically our home.
 Moving over 1600 miles away is not easy on us and having loved ones make this trip is so humbling to us.

-Bring my dad to our house and showing him around is something I’ve looked forward to, as with all our guests.
+Bringing my dad to our house and showing him around is something I’ve looked forward to, as with all our guests.
 As much as we talk about the area and send pictures, I don’t think you can get the full effect until you see it for yourself.
-Even video doesn’t show the whole experience!
+Even the video doesn’t show the whole experience!

 Not The Only Visitor!

-Yi, who had visited Fall 2018, was also in town and staying with us!
+Yi, who had visited Fall of 2018, was also in town and staying with us!
 He and his friend had been on a road trip from Colorado.
 Christian and Yi arrived two nights before my dad.
 They spent the night at our place and then parted ways.
 Christian continued on to Idaho to visit family and Yi spent another night with us.

 Yi and my dad were only at our house 1 night that overlapped.
-We dropped off Yi to the airport and continued on our tour of the area.
+We dropped off Yi at the airport and continued on our tour of the area.
 We visited Big Cottonwood Canyon to see Solitude and Brighton ski resorts before crossing Guardsman Pass to Park City.
-Our tour of the Park City area typically covers downtown, the ski areas, Olympic Park and whatever else we have time for on the way back.
+Our tour of the Park City area typically covers downtown, the ski areas, Olympic Park, and whatever else we have time for on the way back.

 The Alpine Loop is another favorite of ours and I knew my dad would love this area.
 Making our way up American Fork Canyon is always so beautiful and it is especially pretty as the leaves begin to change color.
 Tibble Fork Reservoir always offers an impressive view of mountains and water.
 We continued on to Sundance Mountain Resort where we rode the lift to the summit and had nachos at the Bearclaw Cabin.
 Bridal Veil Falls is always a grand way to end the loop.